adamsilver/adamsilver.io-jekyll/_drafts/2016-01-15-semantic-html-and-css.md

 For example, it is quite common to find elements littered with a Class attribute value of *clearfix*.
 This ensures floated elements are cleared without the need for extra mark-up.
 In small screens the elements might stack below one another, meaning that *clearfix* has no meaning here; infact it becomes rather misleading and confusing in this context.
 Additionally the CSS rule would need overriding for small screens.

-This is tricky because if we take another component that also might be using the Clearfix technique; e.g. a row of icons might *not* stack in small screens because they are small enough to fit horizontally.
-This wouldn't be a problem if the component was semantically given a Class attribute value of *icons*.
+This is tricky because if another component that does require the *clearfix* in small screens (because they are small enough to fit) then the override becomes problematic.
+This wouldn't be a problem if the component was given a semantic Class attribute value because the styles can be applied based on what it is.

 ### SEO